 The human author, inspired by the The Holy Spirit, tells the story by highlighting many different methods and means of warfare facing the Israelites.

-Notice, for example, how the enemy is presented as an unbeatable walled city (6:1), deceptive (9:4), a great confederate horde (10:3-4;
+Notice, for example, how the enemy is presented as an unbeatable walled city (6:1), deceptive (9:4), a great confederate horde (10:3-4; 11:1-4), deceptively easy (7:3), and even in some respects attractive and tempting, even in victory (7:21).
+In all of these aspects of the conquest, the Lord is reminding us of our spiritual warfare, the wiles of the devil who disguises himself as an angel of light (2) Corinthians 11:14), and the sinfulness of our own hearts (Jeremiah 17:9).

-Throughout the story also, the author shows us that as we face the enemy, we must depend on the power of God ... with faith and obedience.
+Throughout the story also, the author shows us that as we face the enemy, we must depend on the power of God (6:27; 10:11), with faith and obedience (1:17; Hebrews